milvus-io/milvus-docs/site/en/userGuide/bulk_insert.md

 ### Check data searchability

-After a data-import task is complete, Milvus persists the imported data into segments and sends these segments to the index nodes to be indexed.
-During the index-building process, these segments are not ready for searches.
+After a data-import task is complete, Milvus persists the imported data into segments and sends these segments to the index nodes for index-building.
+During the index-building process, these segments are unavailable for searches.
 Once such a process is complete, you need to call the load API again to load these segments into the query nodes.
 These segments will then be ready for searches.

 1. Check the index-building progress